17 Easter Food Traditions From Around the World

 17. Simnel Cake, United Kingdom

-Signalling the end of Lent in the United Kingdom is the colorful, spiced simnel cake.
-An Easter food tradition featuring spices, fruits and layers of marzipan, this classic British cake is topped with eleven marzipan balls to represent the apostles minus Judas.
+Signalling the end of Lent in the United Kingdom is the flavorful and spiced simnel cake.
+It's an Easter food tradition to prepare this cake in advance of Easter Sunday when it is served.

-For even more fun ways to elebrate the holidays, check out other experiences happening on Cozymeal.
+For even more fun ways to celebrate the holidays, check out other experiences happening on Cozymeal.